Strings Encoding

 StringEncOptStack Looped

-If the user returns the option StringEncOptStack for which the string is eligible to a loop, the pass starts by allocating a buffer:
+If the option StringEncOptStack is provided, for which the string is eligible to a loop, the pass starts by allocating a buffer:

 AllocaInst* clearBuffer = IRB.CreateAlloca(IRB.getInt8Ty(),